jpetitto/jpetitto.github.io/_posts/2016-01-18-rxjava-android-devs.md

 Since we are working with a stream of values, we can go ahead and emit a second value if we'd like.
 The number of `onNext` notifications our `Observable` generates could potentially be infinite.

 When we are done emitting values, we can signal to the `subscriber` that no more values will be emitted.
 This is done through its `onCompleted` method.
-It's important to note that this is a terminal event, meaning no more notifications can sent from the `Observable` to its `subscriber`.
+It's important to note that this is a terminal event, meaning no more notifications can be sent from the `Observable` to its `subscriber`.

 A third type of notification is `onError`.
 This allows us to forward any possible errors to the `subscriber`.
 Like `onCompleted` though, this is a terminal event and no more notifications can be sent by the `Observable`.